HostGator vs InMotion Hosting 2026: The Data-Driven Comparison You Actually Need

 Integrations

-Winner: Tie for standard integrations | InMotion for WordPress/developer tooling.
+Winner: Tie for standard integrations | InMotion for WordPress and developer tools.

 Pricing & Value